JakobGreen/lua-requests/README.md

 - [lua-cjson](http://www.kyne.com.au/~mark/software/lua-cjson.php)
 - [xml](http://doc.lubyk.org/xml.html)

+The HTTP backend can be swapped out for anything that has the same API as LuaSocket's `socket.http`.
+This is done by setting the value of `requests.http_socket`.
+Swapping the HTTPS backend can be done by swapping out `requests.https_socket`.

 #Tests

 Tests are located in the tests directory and are written using [busted](http://olivinelabs.com/busted/ "Busted home page").